galacticusmodel/galacticus-docker/README.md

 * Start a container from the image:
   * docker run --rm --name galacticus -it galacticus/galacticus:latest bash

 * Once inside the container, run the model with sample parameters.
-This will generate a file named 'galacticus.hdf5' in the local directory
+This will generate a file named 'galacticus.hdf5' in the local directory.
+For example:
   * ./Galacticus.exe parameters/quickTest.xml
+    * (will complete in about a minute).
+  * ./Galacticus.exe parameters/snapshotExampleMPI_193.xml
+    * (will take around 15 minutes)

 * Copy the output file from the Docker container to the local host.
 Start another terminal window:
   * docker cp galacticus:/usr/local/galacticus/galacticus.hdf5 .